 - An adequate amount of folate protects you from the risk of neural tube defects and spina bifidaiXA congenital disorder where the spinal cord doesn't fully develop, leading to physical and neurological complications (3).
 According to the Centers for Disease Control and Prevention (CDC), approximately 1427 babies are affected by spina bifida in the US.

 - Folate protects your unborn child from deformities in the brain and skull.

 - Insufficient folate also imposes premature birth and low birth weight.

 3. Fiber-Rich Food:

-- In pregnancy, you are at a higher risk to suffer from abnormal bowel movements, severe constipation, and nausea.
+- In pregnancy, you are at a higher risk of experiencing abnormal bowel movements, severe constipation, and nausea.

 - The growing uterus imposes an excess pressure on your intestines, and you experience such conditions.
-Intake of artichokes may regulate your bowel movements.
+Intake of artichokes may regulate your bowel movements and improve digestion.

 - A single artichoke supplies almost 10 grams of fiber that keeps you protected from digestive problems during pregnancy.

 - During pregnancy, your body needs sufficient magnesium for tissue development.

 - Low magnesium levels during pregnancy can elevate the risk of leg cramps, fluid retention, and restless legs.